One of America’s Greatest Cities

 It is the birthplace of the founder of the Girl Scouts and the house is operated by them as a memorial and museum.

 9. The Colonial Cemetery

 Dating back to the 1730s, this is a special place with a long and sad history and some unique stories all its own to share with visitors.

 This evening tour takes you though the old colonial part of the historic district and hear about local legends, house hauntings and even the occasional house exorcism in Savannah.

 Always Something Fascinating in Savannah

 That is only scratching the surface of Savannah.
 I have traveled to the city over four years and find something new and fascinating on every trip.

-The city is a favorite location for moviemakers, is the setting for Forest Gump, Something to Talk About, and is where the true story of Midnight in the Garden of Good and Evil took place as well as being where the movie was made.
+The city is a favorite location for moviemakers - the setting for Forrest Gump, Something to Talk About, and Savannah is where the true story of Midnight in the Garden of Good and Evil took place, as well as being where the movie was made.
 The Mercer House is where the murders took place.

 Savannah promises to give everyone something to fascinate and enthrall and everyone will bring home a favorite story and meet someone they will remember.